+The Company leases certain of its facilities under noncancelable leases, which qualify for operating lease accounting treatment under ASC 840, "Leases," and, as such, these facilities are not included on its unaudited condensed consolidated balance sheets.
 The future rental payments required by the Company for all of its facilities under noncancelable operating leases are as follows (in thousands):

 Years Ending December 31,

-2010 \$ 407

-2011 1,284
+2011 \$876

 2012 106

-Total \$1,797
+Total \$982

-The Company has purchase commitments at September 30, 2010, of \$1.1 million, which are primarily for the manufacture and testing of active pharmaceutical ingredient (API) or drug product for clinical testing.
+The Company's purchase commitments at March 31, 2011 were \$2.1 million, which are primarily for the manufacture and testing of active pharmaceutical ingredient (API) or drug product for clinical testing.